 - How to sign up to be a food delivery driver

 - Equipment every delivery driver needs

 - The ABCs of the food delivery driving gig

 Delivery is booming and delivery drivers continue to thrive.
 This is true even as the economy begins to reopen in the wake of the shutdowns that began in 2020.
-Delivery drivers are making good money, as you can see in this Gridwise post from April 21.
-It breaks down earnings and outlines the incentives delivery companies are offering to drivers in 2021.
+Delivery drivers are making good money, as you can see in this Gridwise post about food delivery company incentives and driver sign-up bonus from April 21.
+It breaks down earnings and outlines the incentives delivery companies are offering to drivers in 2022.

 Whether you’re already delivering, or thinking about taking it on as part of your driving gig, let’s start by covering some basics about what working for delivery is like.